 Licensee’s risk assessment.

-If the finding involves maintenance activities during shutdown conditions, then the appropriate checklist reflecting the plant shutdown mode from IMC 0609, Appendix G, Attachment 1, should be checked and provided to the SRA.
+If the finding involves maintenance activities, RICT, SFCP, 10 CFR 50.69, or NFPA 805, during shutdown conditions, then the appropriate checklist reflecting the plant shutdown mode from IMC 0609, Appendix G, Attachment 1, should be checked and provided to the SRA.

-For findings that have significance preliminarily determined to be White, Yellow, or Red, an SRA may perform a , if necessary.
+For findings that have significance preliminarily determined to be White, Yellow, or Red, an SRA may perform a DRE, if necessary.

 04.02 Step 4.2 Determination of Risk Deficit